Diabetes care appointments

 - Patients learn the signs of high or low blood glucose and know what to do.

-- Proactive diabetes monitoring is when the patient and doctor talk about the patient’s progress.
-School-based telehealth for patients with diabetes allows patients and doctors to monitor a patient’s progress.
+- Proactive diabetes monitoring is when the patient and health care provider talk about the patient’s progress.
+School-based telehealth for patients with diabetes allows patients and providers to monitor a patient’s progress.

-- The patient tracks blood glucose, weight, diet, and exercise to share with the doctor.
+- The patient tracks blood glucose, weight, diet, and exercise to share with the provider.

 - Technology now allows for sharing of glucose monitoring electronically through the patient’s glucometer.

-- The doctor can suggest more activity, better foods, or changes to medicine.
+- The health care provider can suggest more activity, better foods, or changes to medicine.

 - Most patients stay healthier with regular diabetes monitoring and communication with their health care provider.

-- People with diabetes typically need to see their doctor regularly.
+- People with diabetes typically need to see their health care provider regularly.
 School-based telehealth makes it easier and more convenient for patients to get the care they need, when they need it.

 - Patients with monitored and controlled diabetes often save money by staying healthy and can prevent costly side effects.